Oene van Geel viola, cajon, vocals * Pau Sola cello, vocals * Philipp Rüttgers piano

 * Programme subject to change

-The red route will take you from Winsum via Maarhuizen and Groot Maarslag to Garnwerd (20.4 kilometres).
+The red route will take you from Winsum via Maarhuizen and Schaphalsterzijl to Garnwerd (20.4 kilometres).

 Changing Landscapes in the Obergum church of Winsum kicks off an adventurous series of concerts with a wonderful trio featuring violist Oene van Geel.
-In the monumental Maarhuizen barn the Felicity Provan 5TET awaits you: five musicians from the Amsterdam improv scene going off into vocals.
-The Groot Maarslag wine tasting spot, a new location for the ZJFT, has Son Bent Braam’s South American vibes on the menu.
+The monumental Maarhuizen barn has Son Bent Braam’s South American vibes on the menu.
+The Batenburg barn, a new location for the ZJFT, has the Felicity Provan 5TET waiting for you: five musicians from the Amsterdam improv scene going off into vocals.
 And in the Krassum barn, closer towards the city of Groningen, the international trio Booklet, featuring the fantastic saxophonist Tobias Delius, will be ready for you.

 When you buy a ticket with a starting time, the starting times for the other concerts and the optional meal are also set.

 |Krassum – TOBIAS DELIUS BOOKLET||16.15-17.00||17.45-18.30||19.15-20.00|

 |Optional – meal Bij Hammingh||from 17.15||from 18.45||from 20.00|

 After a long day full of musical impressions and adverse winds, it’s possible to round off this year’s cycle tour with a lovely dinner, following on to the final concert.
 After the final concert in Krassum you can enjoy a culinary three course meal in the Doorrit, Bij Hammingh’s beautifully restored barn.
 Should you want an extra course, after a day’s sporting effort, it’s possible to extend the dinner on the spot to a four-course affair.

 *The Doorrit’s capacity is limited.
 That’s why we have a limited number of tickets available.
 You’re expected in the Doorrit within half an hour from the final concert.